Workers’ Compensation Insurance

 Our figures are sourced from the median cost of policies purchased by Insureon customers from leading insurance companies.
 The median offers a better estimate of what your business is likely to pay because it excludes high and low premium outliers, like high-risk installation businesses that pay much more for workers’ compensation.

 The average workers' compensation claim is $41,353, according to the National Safety Council.
-By comparison, paying for a workers' compensation policy that can cover medical expenses, lost wages, and other costs related to a workplace injury, is probably a much better deal for your business.
+By comparison, paying for a workers' compensation policy that covers medical expenses, disability benefits, death benefits, and other costs related to a workplace injury, is probably a much better deal for your business.
 That’s why small business owners may purchase it even when it’s not required by state law.

 View video transcript.